×

 If you are thinking about moving to Hillsborough, cost of living in probably a key consideration.
 Expats commented about the cost of housing:

 "The average cost of housing in Hillsborough can vary greatly depending on the type, size, and location of the property.
 However, it is generally considered to be more affordable compared to other Caribbean islands.
 For a modest house in a decent neighborhood, one might expect to pay a moderate price, while luxury villas with ocean views can command significantly higher prices.
-It's always recommended to research current real estate listings or consult with a local real estate agent to get the most accurate and up-to-date information," commented one expat who made the move to Hillsborough.
+It's always recommended to research current real estate listings or consult with a local real estate agent to get the most accurate and up-to-date information," remarked one expat who made the move to Hillsborough.

 Should I buy or rent a home in Hillsborough?